Donald Trump 2020 presidential campaign: Background

 Trump's predecessors merged their campaign committees into their party's committee following their election victories.
 Following his 2016 election victory, Trump eschewed this presidential tradition and retained a separate campaign committee which continued raising funds.
 In December 2016, the campaign raised $11 million.
 These moves indicated that Trump was already eyeing a 2020 run.

-Trump started spending money on the 2020 race on November 24, 2016 (sixteen days after the end of the 2016 election).
+Trump started spending money on the 2020 race on November 24, 2016 (16 days after the end of the 2016 election).
 The earliest campaign disbursement that his committees reported was spent towards the 2020 presidential primaries was for the purchase of a Delta Air Lines ticket on this date.
 Trump officially filed his re-election campaign with the FEC on January 20, 2017, the day of his inauguration.
 Trump launched his re-election campaign earlier in his presidency than his predecessors did.
-Barack Obama (2012), George W. Bush (2004), Bill Clinton (1996), George H. W. Bush (1992) and Ronald Reagan (1984) all declared their candidacies for reelection in the third year of their presidencies.
-His immediate successor, Joe Biden (2024), also declared his candidacy for reelection in the third year of his presidency.
+Barack Obama (2012), George W. Bush (2004), Bill Clinton (1996), George H. W. Bush (1992) and Ronald Reagan (1984) all declared their candidacies for re-election in the third year of their presidencies.
+His successor, Joe Biden also declared his initial re-election campaign for the 2024 election in the third year of his presidency.
 Trump filed the papers for his re-election campaign approximately 47 months prior to the date of the election.
-In contrast, both Reagan and George H. W. Bush did so approximately twelve, George W. Bush approximately eighteen, and both Clinton and Obama (and later Biden) approximately nineteen months before those elections.
+In contrast, both Reagan and George H. W. Bush did so approximately twelve, George W. Bush approximately 18, and both Clinton and Obama approximately 19 months before those elections.

 While previous presidents had held rallies in the early days of their presidency to garner support for legislation, such rallies differed from Trump's in that they were funded by the White House rather than by campaign committees.
 One of the advantages of having his campaign committee fund the events is that organizers can more discriminately screen attendees, refusing entry to non-supporters.
 Trump's February 2017 rally in Melbourne, Florida, was the earliest campaign rally for an incumbent president.

 By filing for his campaign as early as he did, Trump gave himself a head start on fundraising.
 This theoretically helped discourage primary challengers.

-Since his three predecessors (Bill Clinton, George W. Bush, and Barack Obama) won re-election, had Trump been reelected, it would have been the first time in American history that four consecutive presidents were elected to two consecutive terms.
+Since his three predecessors (Bill Clinton, George W. Bush, and Barack Obama) were each won re-elections to their second terms, had Trump been re-elected, it would have been the first time in American history that four consecutive incumbent presidents were each elected to two consecutive terms.
+(Note: Had Trump been re-elected, it would have been surpassed the record of Thomas Jefferson, James Madison, and James Monroe, the three consecutive incumbent presidents were each won re-elections to their second terms.)